gloveboxes/ai-tour-26-workshop-docs-architecture/docs/docs/en/content-creators-guide.md

 Following this format helps ensure consistency and clarity across all workshop materials.

-## 1. Understand Your Audience
+## Understand Your Audience

 - **Developers or Data Scientists:** Focus on practical examples, code snippets, and hands-on labs.
 - **Technical Decision Makers:** Highlight architecture, business value, and strategic insights.

-!!! info
+    !!! tip
         For content aimed at **Data Scientists**, Jupyter Notebooks are a great way to present interactive code, data analysis, and visualizations.

-## 2. KISS Principle
+## KISS Principle

 - **Keep It Simple:** Avoid jargon and complex explanations.
 Assume minimal prior knowledge.
 - **Be Clear:** Use concise language and step-by-step instructions.

-## 3. Get Started with This Repo
+## Get Started with This Repo

 - **Clone this repository:**